qgarcia95/quicknotes/README.md

 # If you want to contribute to QuickNotes please read and follow the contribution guidelines found in CONTRIBUTIONS.md

-### To start working on the project, after forking and cloning it open it up in your favorite editor.
-Open a terminal navigate to the project directory and use `npm start`.
-Any changes you make will show automatically if you have autosave on if not save the project to see changes to code.
+### To start working on the project after forking and cloning it, you open it up in your favorite editor ( VSCode ) then open a terminal make sure you are in the project directory and use `npm start`.
+Any changes you make to code will show automatically if you have autosave on if not save the project to see your changes.

 ## Available Scripts